kintone/cli-kintone/README.md

   - Text
   - Number

+##### Notes

-NOTE: When the field specified as "Key to Bulk Update" is Record Number, the value of the field may have app code of the target app.
+- When the field specified as "Key to Bulk Update" is Record Number, the value of the field may have app code of the target app.

 ### export